The Music Theory Society of New York State

 Section 2.
 Annual Dues

 - Annual Dues, in an amount to be established by the Board of Directors, shall be paid by each member of the Society.
 Membership is held on an annual basis according to the calendar year, from 1 January to 31 December.
-Dues may be paid at any time, but must be current to have voting rights, attend the annual conference, receive the journal, or enjoy other rights of membership.
+Dues may be paid at any time, but must be current to have voting rights, receive the journal, or enjoy other rights of membership.

 Section 3.
 Meetings